 Back in 2015, the Ministry of Foreign Affairs (MFA) invited LGBT groups including Oogachaga, Pink Dot SG and Sayoni to participate in a Universal Periodic Review by the UN Human Rights Council on the state of human rights in Singapore.

-In the statement by Sayoni on behalf of the LGBTQ+ communities in Singapore, Section 377A is described as a violation of a number of rights under international human rights law including the right to privacy and the right to equal and non-discrimination.
+In the statement by Sayoni on behalf of the LGBT communities in Singapore, Section 377A is described as a violation of a number of rights under international human rights law including the right to privacy and the right to equality and non-discrimination.

-Sayoni said that while the government insists that 377A will not be enforced, gay men continue to live under threat of harassment and enforcement of this law which also influences the formation of public policy that discriminates against the entire LGBTQ+ community.
+Sayoni said that while the government insists that 377A will not be enforced, gay men continue to live under the threat of harassment and enforcement of this law which also influences the formation of public policy that discriminates against the entire LGBT community.

-Another point of contention was the right to freedom of expression, or lack thereof.
-The Media Development Authority Act, the Films Act and the Broadcasting Act empowers the Media Development Authority (now IMDA) to ban, classify, and restrict the content of various media.
-The MDA in turn has strict ‘guidelines’ which includes prohibition and restrictions on material with LGBT characters and themes, said Sayoni.
+Another point of contention was the right to freedom of expression or lack thereof.
+The Media Development Authority Act, the Films Act and the Broadcasting Act empower the Media Development Authority (now IMDA) to ban, classify, and restrict the content of various media.
+The MDA, in turn, has strict ‘guidelines’ which includes prohibition and restrictions on material with LGBT characters and themes, said Sayoni.

-Sayoni also noted that LGBTQ+ organisations have regularly been denied registration by the Registrar of Societies for reasons such as them being ‘contrary to the national interest’; same sex marriage is still illegal; that there is a lack of protection and rights for transgender people; and that the law does not specifically prevent workplace discrimination on the grounds of sexual orientation.
+Sayoni also noted that LGBT organisations have regularly been denied registration by the Registrar of Societies for reasons such as them being ‘contrary to the national interest’; same-sex marriage is still illegal; that there is a lack of protection and rights for transgender people; and that the law does not specifically prevent workplace discrimination on the grounds of sexual orientation.